 Father Joseph Brennan died peacefully on August 28, 2017, at Darjeeling, India.
 He was in his 91st year and in religious life for 60 years.
 He had a special concern for the Adivasi (first Nation) people of the plains and spent virtually all of his Jesuit life in India.

-April 20, 2017 – More than 30 people, comprised of Indigenous, Jesuit, English and French Canadian paddlers, will embark on a month-long, 850-kilometre canoe trip July 21 in response to the Calls to Action of the Truth and Reconciliation Commission.
+July 24, 2017 — A group of Indigenous Peoples, non-Jesuits and Jesuits embarked on a 850-kilometre canoe pilgrimage from Midland, Ontario, on July 21, in response to the Calls to Action of the Truth and Reconciliation Commission.

 Father William German, SJ died after a short illness on July 4, 2017 in Pickering.
 Fr.
 German was 92 years old and had been a religious for 73 years.
 Fr.
 German’s sense of humour, friendliness, and open personality brought a humanity to those he encountered.